dborzov/sortable-challenge/README.md

 * If it is a tree leaf and it has the product attached to it, that means the search succeeded and that product is returned as the classification result for that listing;
 * Otherwise, it is checked for a match against all the children of that node.
 If there is one match, the listing traverses down the tree to that node.
 If there is none or several matches, that means the search failed and no products are matched to that listing.

+Each product's tree node keeps track of the listings it was matched to.
+We traverse the tree one more time to print out the list of products along with the listings it was matched to

 ### Tests
+The script was written using the TDD approach.
+The script comes with two sets of tests:

+* `test` directory contains the **functional tests**.
+That usually includes the algorithm being applied to one-two products and listings to assure some specific behaviour

+* `classifying_tree/test_*.py` contain some **unit tests**

-To run the tests for the given solution, `cd` into the solution's root directory and run:
+To run the tests use:
 ```
 python -m unittest discover -v
 ```

 # The process
-The general outline is this:
+The general outline was this:

 * **Data Exploration**: the first and the crucial stage is to look at the given sample dataset, go through several examples "by hand" and try learning about the character of the problem as much as we can
 * **Deciding on the approach**: We then attempt to formalize what we learned and come up with an approach appropriate for the given problem
 * **Implementation**: We write the code and unit-test its components to make sure all the parts behave as intended
-* At last, we document what we did and why
+* **Documenting**: At last, we document what we did and why

-### Stage 1: Data exploration
+### Data exploration observations
-We look at the given datasets.
-Below are some observations worth highlighting.
+Below are some observations this solution was built upon.

+##### Not a good problem for probabilistic approaches
+The following two constraints:
+* The primary specified requirement in the problem statement is to minimize the number of wrong matches (as opposed to, say, have the largest possible number of correct matches)
+* The space of the classification outcomes for each individual listing is vast: in our case it can be any of almost a thousand of the provided product entries (as opposed to, say, a yes/no type of classification problem)

+That mean that this is not a good problem to tackle with any kind of probabilistic or fitness function maximization-based approach.
+Instead, we will focus on identifying a set of yes/no criteria for each product that would be able to reasonably identify the listing as belonging to that product.

 ##### Model and family are a weak identifiers for products
 While the pair of `family`/`model` field values is unique for all the product entries within the given dataset, looking at them in detail shows that the value collisions are very much a possibility.